ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 9. Verify that the system prompts the user to select a valid workgroup before proceeding with the association of the work step instance by creating an error warning and not proceeding with the system process..
 10. Verify that the system prevents the association of a work step instance with a non-existent workgroup by creating an error warning and aborting the system process.

-If all of the above tests pass, then the requirement is met
+If all of the above test steps are successfully completed, then the requirement is met

 #### **[R216]**